hotosm/ActivationCurriculum/activation_walkthrough.md

 Concluding the Activation consists of completing and validating the remaining Tasking Manager projects, making sure to reflect the changes in priority on the Tasking Manager, wiki-page and other messaging, completing documentation and reports and reviewing the Activation to improve the next response.
 ![Activation Conclusion](ActivationConclusion.jpg)

+#### Review

+During which phase is a decision is made for an appropriate HOT response by the Activation Lead(s) after discussion with the Activation Working Group and/or Directors?

 ###Activation Roster
 This lesson teaches a volunteer about the Activation Roster and the significance of the team roles.